tangodata/mundialarchives/2016-rules-en-Asia-Cup.md

 1. The Jury for the Tango Dance Asian Championship will be from Argentine excluding Argentines who live in Asia and members of jury from Asia.
 2. The Jury may eliminate the participants below.

-  a) Participants who don’t follow the regulation.
+  - Participants who don’t follow the regulation.
-  b) Participants who distract, trouble or disturb the Asian Championship.
+  - Participants who distract, trouble or disturb the Asian Championship.

 3. All of the decisions made by the jury are irreversible and of only one instance.
 Each individual’s entry corroborates his/her acceptance of this provision.
 4. In case of distrust or disagreement, participants may present a written statement (in Japanese, English or Spanish) to the committee and not directly to the Jury.
 5. The committee will duly see to any inconvenience not contemplated by the present Rules.
 The Management will also provide all the clarifying or interpretative norms, when deemed necessary.